 Consider installation costs for each of your heating options as these will vary, a heater that runs off the central heating will need a plumber to install, electric underfloor heating is best to install during construction as it can be expensive to retrofit and insulation will also be needed for a wet system.

 You want your bathroom heater to be as durable and long lasting as every other appliance in your home, so be sure to check waterproof rating, need for maintenance and always go for a reputable company that will provide you with a heater that matches your needs.

 Space- does the size of your bathroom matter?

-Many bathrooms are small spaces so you don’t want to use up some valuable space in your bathroom with a heater.
+Many bathrooms are small spaces so you don't want to use up some valuable space in your bathroom with a heater.
 The layout of the room should be considered as well as the positioning of the heater with respect to the sink and bath or shower.
-You don’t want to buy a heater than you then realise takes up half the space in your bathroom so keep this in mind when buying your heater.
-Wall mounted bathroom heaters obviously solve this problem for you as take up very little space.
-Larger bathrooms need a heater with a bigger output of heat to cover the whole bathroom and when space is at a premium you don’t want your heater to take up too much space.
+You don't want to buy a heater that you then realise takes up half the space in your bathroom so keep this in mind when buying your heater.
+A wall mounted heater obviously solves this problem for you as they take up very little space.
+Larger bathrooms need a heater with a bigger output of heat to cover the whole bathroom and when space is at a premium you don't want your heater to take up too much space.

 How to use your bathroom heater

 It sounds obvious, but in order to use your heater efficiently, make sure you know how your bathroom heater works.
 Look through what the more advanced settings are and use them!
 And most importantly, it helps if you purchase your heater from a reputable provider who will be on hand to advise you should you have any questions about setting up and day to day functionality.